 Similarly, practice guidelines and people who use them draw conclusions about the strength of recommendations, either implicitly or explicitly.
 Using the same example, a guideline that recommends that patients with atrial fibrillation should be treated may suggest that all patients definitely should be treated or that patients should probably be treated, implying that treatment may not be warranted in all patients.
 A systematic and explicit approach to making judgments such as these can help to prevent errors, facilitate critical appraisal of these judgments, and can help to improve communication of this information.

 One of the aims of the GRADE Working Group was to reduce unnecessary confusion arising from multiple systems for grading evidence and recommendations.
 To avoid adding to this confusion by having multiple variations of the GRADE system we suggest that the criteria below should be met when stating that the GRADE approach was used to assess evidence or develop recommendations.
 Also, while users may believe there may be good reasons for modifying the GRADE system, we discourage the use of "modified GRADE approaches" that differ from the approach described by the GRADE Working Group.

 On the other hand, we encourage and welcome constructive criticism of the GRADE approach, suggestions for improvements, and involvement in the GRADE Working Group.
 As most scientific approaches to advancing healthcare, the GRADE approach will continue to evolve in response to new evidence and to meet the needs of systematic review authors, guideline developers and other users.

-Suggested criteria for stating that the GRADE system was used (updated 2016-04; full pdf version with document history and references):
+Suggested minimal requirements for stating that the GRADE system or approach was used (updated 2023-05)

 Clinicians and policy-making users and anyone new to GRADE may want to consider first reading the multi-part BMJ from 2008.